IHaveThatPower/fvtt-tribe8/README.md

 This is a rough, ever-changing list that depicts in approximate priority order what's on the list of yet-to-be-implemented features.

 ### Short Term
+- Deal with various remaining TODO items
 - Finalize character sheet layout
-- Deal with various remaining TODO items

 ### Longer Term
-- Fully localize!
 - Convert flat config values to system settings
   - e.g. Make starting CP a system setting for the GM
 - Allow GMs to edit a character's initial CP
 - Some way to trade attribute points (i.e. PSY for other attributes)
+- Item Compendium packs
 - Sundering?
 - Technosmithig?
-- Item Compendium packs
 - Vehicle system...?